Last updated on January 22, 2025

 Chances are you’ve worked very hard to afford a home in New York.
 In fact, buying a house might be the biggest investment you’ll ever make.
 Because you’ve worked so hard and because buying a home is such a big investment, it is important to have all your bases covered during the purchase.

-While hiring a real estate agent is often necessary to help you find the right property, hiring a real estate attorney is just as important in order to ensure a smooth, problem-free transaction.
-For a free consultation with a top-rated New York real estate attorney, Natalia Sishodia, call now at (833) 616-4646.
+While hiring a real estate agent is often necessary to help you find the right property, hiring a real estate attorney is just as important to facilitate a smooth, problem-free transaction.
+They also may be needed when refinancing a mortgage, leading to the importance of understanding what a real estate lawyer does and knowing what questions to ask before hiring them.
+For a free consultation with a top-rated New York real estate attorney at Sishodia PLLC, call today at (833) 616-4646.

 Real Estate Law in New York